Opening Hours

 Pelvic Girdle Pain is very common during pregnancy due to the major changes that occur within your body both physically and hormonally.
 A combination of hands-on treatment, strength and conditioning and mobility work is used to treat these aches and pains throughout pregnancy.

 Exercise in pregnancy has been shown to reduce complications such as gestational diabetes and pre-eclampsia and is a great way to reduce and treat pelvic girdle pain.
-The classes are run from our Sippy Downs practice and offer a supportive environment to keep you strong and active right up until delivery.
+Our classes are specific to postnatal concerns and they achieve all of the above in a supportive class environment, where little ones are welcome!
+Our classes are run across several Sports & Spinal clinics.

 Pregnancy Massage